cloudmesh-community/book/chapters/devops/puppet.md

 `pe.conf` configuration file needs to be specified in order to install Puppet Enterprise in text mode.
-This file contains parameters and values for installing , upgrading and configuring Puppet.
+This file contains parameters and values for installing, upgrading and configuring Puppet.

 Some important parameters that can be specified in `pe.conf` file are